-- Slice the flank steak thinly against the grain. in a large bowl, whisk together the 1 TBSP of oyster sauce, 1 TBSP corn starch, 1 TBSP water and 1/4 tsp baking soda.
+- Slice the flank steak thinly against the grain. in a large bowl, whisk together the 1 tablespoon of oyster sauce, 1 tablespoon corn starch, 1 tablespoon water and 1/4 teaspoon baking soda.
 Add the sliced meat and toss to fully coat, set aside.

 Recipe adapted from Cook’s Country

 Not sure what happened but the sauce was awful.
 We ended up ordering Chinese.
 So much wasted food.

 Hi Tara – I’m not sure what could have gone wrong, as you can see from the reviews, most people love this recipe.
 The only issue I can think of would be if you used regular soy sauce instead of low sodium soy sauce.
 That will make a difference and make the sauce too salty.

 The oyster sauce has 870mg of sodium and it ruined it, way too salty!!!
 I would never use the oyster sauce again😩

 Hi Kristy – sorry you didn’t like the oyster sauce!
 It’s really important to use low sodium soy sauce in the sauce recipe to keep the dish from becoming overly salty.
 The oyster sauce does add a really nice umami flavor though.